arunrajan2023/db_input_vasp/README.md

 Number of POSCARs generated: 31,152

+### ⚠️ Warning
+Ensure that generated structures are chemically meaningful for optimization.
+Submit only the relevant structures for DFT calculation.

 ## Prerequisites
 Before using this package, ensure the following software/files is installed/available:
 - **POTCAR**: Pseudopotential for each element from the VASP package.